Brady Hepner: Early life

 He is from Wallburg, North Carolina, near Winston-Salem.
-He was a keen soccer player in his youth, and only thought about becoming an actor after being inspired watching the series Stranger Things when in his early teens.
+He was a keen soccer player in his youth, and only thought about becoming an actor after being inspired watching the Netflix series Stranger Things when in his early teens.
 He attended High Point Christian Academy.

 Career

 He had an early role in 2021 on the long-running television series Chicago Fire at the age of 15.
 He then appeared as Vance Hopper in the horror film The Black Phone (2021) starring Mason Thames and Ethan Hawke.

 He appeared as bullying sports jock Teddy Kountze in the 2023 film The Holdovers.
 In September 2024, he was cast in Kevin Williamson's Netflix drama The Waterfront.
-The series was broadcast in June of 2025.
+The series was broadcast in June 2025.
 He has a role in the horror film Abraham's Boys (2025), portraying the character of Max Van Helsing, based on a short story by The Black Phone screenwriter Joe Hill, son of writer Stephen King.
 The film was written and directed by Natasha Kermani.